Using the DAQ Log in Chloros

 This page describes how to use the DAQ log in post processing

-The log file created by the DAQ-A can be used in our MAPIR Camera Control (MMC) software to post process the Survey3 images.
-Simply include it in your MCC input folder path and it will be assessed along with your images.
+The .daq log file created by the DAQ-A can be used in our Chloros software to post process the Survey3 images.
+Simply add it to you Chloros project along with your input image files.
 You can include as many log files as you wish, the log events will be matched up with all corresponding images.

 As the light changes the spectrometer inside the DAQ-A-S models will record the changing light spectrum.
 Measurement values range from 340-1010nm, at every 5nm increment.